yurisuika/Isabella/README.md

 ## Files

-Server texturepack files are included here, as well as some plugin configurations (eventually).
+Server resourcepack files are included here, as well as some plugin configurations (eventually).

+The textures are a fork of the continuation of Isabella II.

 ## Servers

-`mc.suikacraft.com` for the Bukkit server
+`rp.suikacraft.com` for the Bukkit server

-`sugoi.suikacraft.com` for the vanilla snapshot server
+`smp.suikacraft.com` for the vanilla snapshot server

 ## Mumble